2006 Daytona 500: Post-race

 Kenseth said Stewart purposefully eliminated him from contention on lap 107.
 He was disenchanted with him, and urged NASCAR to address bump drafting, "There's no two ways about it.
 He was mad because earlier in the race when I passed him he got loose, which I didn't think I did anything wrong."
 Stewart argued Kenseth caused the crash, "I guess Matt didn't think anything when he got me sideways over in (Turn) 2, either.
 He should have thought about that first.
 He got back what he started in the first place.
 I got penalized for that."
 McMurray commented on his accident with Kurt Busch on lap 187, "I need to apologize to Kurt.
 I got into him, that was 100 percent my fault and I feel really bad because he had a car capable of winning and I kind of screwed that up for him."
-Earnhardt, who led the most laps of any driver with 32, said he was pleased after finishing ninth, "We had a great race car, built by all the technology and resources at DEI. … We came down here and ran great.
+Earnhardt, who led the most laps of any driver with 32, said he was pleased to finish ninth, "We had a great race car, built by all the technology and resources at DEI. ...
+We came down here and ran great.
 That's what we wanted to do.
 I'm real proud of everybody back at the shop and all my guys down here that have been working on this car all week.
 It's been a long week."

-As this was the first race of the season, Johnson led the Drivers' Championship with 185 points, followed by Mears and Newman in joint second with 170 points.
-Sadler and Stewart were fourth and fifth with 165 and 160 points, respectively.
-Earnhardt, Vickers, Bowyer, Schrader, and Jarrett rounded out the top ten.
-It was the first of five races of the 2006 season that Johnson won on the way to claiming his first of seven NASCAR Cup Series championships at the end of the season.
+Johnson led the Drivers' Championship with 185 points after the season's first race, with Mears and Newman tied for second with 170 points.
+The top ten were completed by Sadler, Stewart, Earnhardt, Vickers, Bowyer, Schrader, and Jarrett.
+Johnson won his first of five races of the 2006 season and took his first of seven NASCAR Cup Series championships at the season's end.
 Chevrolet led the Manufacturers' Championship with nine points, Dodge was in second with six points, and Ford followed in third with four points.
-The race attracted a television audience of 37 million viewers; it took 3 hours, 33 minutes, and 26 seconds to complete; because it ended under caution, no margin of victory was recorded.
+The race attracted 19.355 million viewers; it took 3 hours, 33 minutes, and 26 seconds to complete; because it ended under caution, no margin of victory was recorded.